codeigniter4/CodeIgniter4/user_guide_src/source/libraries/curlrequest.rst

 your application needs something a little more powerful than what this library provides, you will have to change very little to move over to use Guzzle.

-:note: This class requires the `cURL Library <http://php.net/manual/en/book.curl.php>`_ to be installed
+.. note:: This class requires the `cURL Library <http://php.net/manual/en/book.curl.php>`_ to be installed
     in your version of PHP.
 This is a very common library that is typically available but not all hosts will provide it, so please check with your host to verify if you run into problems.